Are you looking for the best flushable cat litter and want to know more about natural litter alternatives?

 Moreover, keep in mind that not all septic and sewer systems can handle the extra waste and may struggle to dissolve it.

-In general, flushable litter is better for the environment because it’s made of biodegradable materials that won’t sit for years in the landfill.
+In general, flushable litter is better for the environment because it’s made of biodegradable materials that won’t sit for years in landfills.

-Flushable cat litter is an excellent choice if you’re trying to reduce your environmental imprint and have an eco-friendly litter box.
+Flushable cat litter is an excellent choice if you’re trying to reduce your environmental footprint and have an eco-friendly litter box.

 It’s also convenient because you don’t have to keep the dirty litter in the bin and wait for the opportunity to dispose of it.

 What do you think about these 7 best flushable cat litter brands?
-Do you use biodegradable litter or clay ones?
 Tell us Below!